MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -EnableDnsSinkhole
-Removes whether to examine DNS traffic to detect and sinkhole DNS exfiltration attempts and other DNS based malicious attacks.
+Indicates that the cmdlet removes whether to examine DNS traffic to detect and sinkhole DNS exfiltration attempts and other DNS based malicious attacks.

 ```yaml
 Type: SwitchParameter